adedomin/neo8ball-irc/README.md

 ### Arguments

+Plugins receive a series of plugins which you can parse as "--key=value" pairs.
+--key= was chosen because it is a long option, but it is easy to parse without using a temporary variable as some kind of flag slot or a library argument parser.
+This breaks the old way this worked, which used specific positions with semantic values.

-Pugins receive five (six for regexp) arguments:
+Pugins currently receive the following arguments:

-  1. The channel the message came from; (ALT) the user the message came from if it is a private message event.
+  1. `--reply='#channel or nickname'` This where the message originated, unless it is a private message, then it is the nickname of the sender.
-  2. User's vhost (use to be date and time)
-  3. The nickname the message came from
-  4. The message itself
-  5. name of the command it matched; (ALT) the library path if highlight; (ALT2) the string that matched a regex event
-  6. If event is a regexp one, the sixth argument is the matched text in the regexp.
+  2. `--host='the @ part in a prefix'` this is the sender's host.
+  3. `--nick=nickname_of_sender` this is the sender's nick.
+  4. `--cmode=[qaohv]` a single letter representing the highest mode the sending user has.
+  5. `--message='full user message'` the message.

+Depending if the command was invoked as a command, e.g. `.some_command`, or as a regexp match depends what the remaining arguments are.

+#### Command Specific Arguments

+  1. `--command=some_command` the name of the command that invoked this plugin, stripped from `--message`.

+#### RegExp Specific Arguments

+  1. `--regexp=the_regexp` the regexp that matched the `--message`
+  2. `--match=matched_text` the text matched by the regexp in `--message`.

 ### Interacting with the channels